Luxi68/230Labyrinth/README.md

 **Backtrack**
 - Choose opponent
-- entity.Player Piece moves back 2 turns
+- Player Piece moves back 2 turns
     - Unless previous tile is on fire
 - Can only affect each player once per game